Do you really know what your kid's doing on that smartphone?

 The 13-year-old's eyes narrow to a surly squint.
 "I hate this!
 I hate this!
 I hate this!" she shouts.

 Yes, Bivens is one of "those moms," she says.
+The type who walks into her daughter's bedroom without knocking; the kind who tightly monitors her daughter's phone.
 She makes no apology.

-Nor should she, says a retired cybercrimes detective who spoke to her and other parents in early June at Nathan Hale Elementary School, a K-8 public school in Chicago.
+Nor should she, says a retired cybercrimes detective who spoke to her and other parents in early June at Nathan Hale Elementary School in Chicago.

 "There is no such thing as privacy for children," Rich Wistocki told them.